Great Natural Treatments for Varicose Veins

 Regulate the intestines

 The intestines are an organ that directly influences circulation throughout the body.
-Because it is located in the torso, the central area in the body, if it functions improperly it creates a blockage that blocks correct circulation throughout the entire body.
+Because it is located in the torso, the central area in the body, if it doesn’t function correctly, then it creates a blockage that then impedes correct circulation throughout the entire body.

-That’s why you should naturally treat your intestines, especially if you suffer from constipation, or a tendency towards diarrhea or irritable bowels, which are the most common problems.
+That’s why you should naturally treat your intestines, especially if you suffer from constipation, or a tendency towards diarrhea or irritable bowel, which are the most common problems.

 You need to care for yourself from the inside out.
-That’s why we recommend drinking infusions every day that contribute to improved blood circulation.
+Natural treatments for varicose veins should include infusions.
+That’s why we recommend drinking infusions every day, especially ones that contribute to improved blood circulation.
 You could choose the following medicinal plants, for example:

 - A plant for improved liver function: boldo, dandelion or milk thistle (caution is important with patients with liver problems).